respawnRW/writeups-HTB_BIZ25/blockchain/blockout/README.md

 - _kernel is set (it is during registration)
 - energyVault is under the cap.

 We can build on top of these our exploitation chain.
+This simplistic health check logic becomes the pivot point that allows us to poison the system’s healthy gateway count and mislead the entire infrastructure.

 ## Vulnerability #3: Emergency Trigger Mechanism Flaw